Andrew Essex: Early life

 Essex holds a Bachelor of Arts degree and a Master of Arts degree in American literature from New York University.
 He began his career as a journalist and wrote pieces for The New Yorker in the 1990s.
-Later, he held editorial posts at Entertainment Weekly, Salon.com as well as The New Yorker and served as a consultant for the launch of US Weekly magazine.
+Later, he held editorial posts at Entertainment Weekly, Salon.com as well as The New Yorker and was a consultant for the launch of US Weekly magazine.

 Career

 In August 2002, Essex was promoted to executive editor of Details magazine.
 At Details, he oversaw the magazine’s branding of the metrosexual phenomenon.
 While looking for advertising executives to include in Details magazine's 2002 annual power list, he met David Droga who was then the worldwide creative director of agency Publicis Worldwide.
 In 2004, Essex left Details magazine and became the editor in chief of Absolute, a luxury magazine.

 During Essex's tenure at Absolute, Droga and Essex kept in touch and often shared their views on how their respective industries were flawed.
 After working for several years, both wanted to start an entrepreneurial venture so they began working on ideas.
 Essex left Absolute in 2005 and the next year the two founded Droga5, an advertising agency.

 Shortly after joining Droga5, Essex was named its CEO.
 Under his leadership, the agency created UNICEF Tap Project and The Great Schlep of 2008.
-In April 2013, Essex became the Vice Chairman of Droga5 after serving as CEO for five years.
+In April 2013, Essex became the Vice Chairman of Droga5 after working as CEO for five years.
 He stepped down from the position of Vice Chairman and left the company in July 2015.

 In January 2016, Essex joined Tribeca Enterprises as its CEO.
 In October 2017, Essex stepped down as CEO of Tribeca Enterprises.

 As of 2018 Essex sits on the board of the American Advertising Federation, Friends of + Pool, the iHeart Media Creative Advisory Counsel, and iPic Entertainment.
 Essex is also the chair of the Mayor of New York City's Creative Council.